 Your garage door insulation or lack thereof might be part of the cause of that jaw-dropping heating bill you received this month, if you use your attached drafty garage as the main entrance to your home.
-How can you decrease energy waste and keep your garage toasty warm, or at least at a temperature above freezing?
+This can go double if your roof covering your home and attached garage is also a low insulator, so along with a garage door change, you may want to look into something similar to Denver roofers but in your immediate area for a better outcome.
+Now, how else can you decrease energy waste and keep your garage toasty warm, or at least at a temperature above freezing?

 Why Upgrade to an Insulated Garage Door?